Otros Ejercicios

 And if I ever have a son,

-I think I'm him,
+I think I'm name him,

-or George but Sue!
+Bill or George anything but Sue!

 Click en la palabra para obtener su definición.